Ingridfiv/ingridsblog/content/FL library part iii annotations.md

 Books he received from others (see post on letters) Papers for the AMerican historical congress 1914 -- marked as a 'Tract. belli' Also habit, as he mentions in a letter, of underlining in books.
 Lots of question marks too (sometimes accompanied with notes in his hand, other times not.
-But clearly him)
+But clearly him) mention his categories -- for the most part uninteresting (though allows timelines of when he acquired stuff, useful for understanding e.g. when he learnt OE)
+    sometimes interesting as when he strikes out 'tract belli' and write [something else]